sbvegan/decentralized-escrow/README.md

 ## Inspiration

 When you spend an embarrassing amount of time on Twitter, you sometimes see ridiculous things.
-One of those things was a $22M bet on whether the spot price of $LUNA would be higher or lower than $88 in one year.
-The original bet was for $1M between an anon trader: AIgod and the creator of Terra: Do Kwon (I think after the fact, Do Kwon made a $10M bet with someone else under the same parameters).
+One of those things was a $2M bet on whether the spot price of $LUNA would be higher or lower than $88 in one year.
+The bet was for $1M between an anon trader: AIgod and the creator of Terra: Do Kwon.
 The trusted escrow for the bet is wealthy niche celebrity Cobie.

 After reading the saga, it left me thinking two things: